ZeroDegree0123/GameInsiderPlus/README.md

 # GameInsiderPlus

 This app is designed to show and give information about games and their developers.
 Users can select named links that will lead them to their desired path.
-User must be signed in to make changes to the app.
+User must be signed in to make any changes to the app.

 ## ScreenShots